 How to implement a work-from-home program

-The COVID-19 pandemic sweeping the globe has forced many organizations to implement a work-from-home program for the first time.
+The COVID-19 pandemic, which swept the globe, forced many organizations to implement a work-from-home program for the first time.
 Whether your organization is considering remote work as a temporary measure or possibly implementing it as a long-term option, this moment is an opportunity to learn.

 “This is the greatest working from home experiment that the world has ever seen,” says Brandon Riggs, senior consultant at Perceptyx.